Denmark To Kill Up To 17 Million Minks After Discovering Mutated Coronavirus

 She said Danish officials have seen the mutated virus display a weak reaction to antibodies.

-The government said it is concerned that the the variant could reduce the effectiveness of a future vaccine.
+The government said it is concerned that the variant could reduce the effectiveness of a future vaccine.
 It's worth noting that all viruses mutate, something that doesn't necessarily mean they are more dangerous.

 Danish officials notified the World Health Organization and the European Centre for Disease Prevention and Control.

 Twelve people have been diagnosed with the virus strain so far, according to the WHO.
-There are about 200 coronavirus cases in total that can be traced to exposure from mink.
+About 200 coronavirus cases in total can be traced to exposure from mink.

 "It is normal for viruses to mutate or change over time.
 WHO works with networks of researchers, including evolutionary virologists, sequencing teams, and synthetic biologists to look at these changes," the WHO said in a statement to NPR.